Good News 5 min read

 Why It Matters

-In a world where the Israeli-Palestinian conflict often seems intractable, the story of these two fathers offers a powerful counter-narrative.
+In a world where the Israeli-Palestinian conflict often seems intractable, the story of Rami Elhanan and Bassam Aramin offers a powerful counter-narrative.
 Their friendship demonstrates that even in the most extreme circumstances of loss and grief, human connection and reconciliation are possible.
-Their visit to Ireland, a country with its own complex history of conflict and peace-building, carries particular resonance.
+If two men who have each lost a child to the conflict can call each other "brother" and work together for peace, it challenges the assumption that the cycle of violence is inevitable or irreversible.
+Their visit to Ireland, a country with its own complex history of conflict and peace-building, carries particular resonance and reminds us that the lessons of the Good Friday Agreement — that dialogue, compromise, and the recognition of shared humanity can end even the most entrenched conflicts — are ones that the world still needs to hear.

 What's Next